-- a 45% refundable tax offset for entities with an aggregated turnover of less than A\$20 million per annum, (the legislative rate for the tax year commencing July, 1 2016 was reduced to 43.5%), or - a 40% non-refundable tax offset for all other entities (the legislative rate for the tax year commencing July, 1 2016 was reduced to 38.5%).
+- a 43.5% refundable tax offset for entities with an aggregated turnover of less than A\$20 million per annum, or - a 38.5% non-refundable tax offset for all other entities.

 We recognize as other income the amount we expect to be reimbursed for qualified expenses.